Experience-Monks/jam3-testing-tools/README.md

   }
 ```

-You can now test the module with `npm test` (alias for `npm run test`).
+You can now test the module with `npm test` (alias for `npm run test`), or just running `node test.js`.

 ## nodemon

-When we are working with generic Node/Browser code (like `rgb-to-hsl`), it's usually easier to develop it in a terminal.
-During development, we can use [nodemon](https://www.npmjs.com/package/nodemon) to live-reload the tests.
+When working with a generic module like `rgb-to-hsl`, it's usually faster to develop it in a terminal than to set up HTML and a browser.
+During development, we can use [nodemon](https://www.npmjs.com/package/nodemon) to live-reload the test file.
 The process looks like this:

 ```sh
 # start listening to our test.js file